oracle/terraform-provider-oci/website/docs/d/database_autonomous_database.html.markdown

 	**Subnet Restrictions:**
 	* For bare metal DB systems and for single node virtual machine DB systems, do not use a subnet that overlaps with 192.168.16.16/28.
-	* For Exadata and virtual machine 2-node RAC DB systems, do not use a subnet that overlaps with 192.168.128.0/20.
+	* For Exadata and virtual machine 2-node RAC systems, do not use a subnet that overlaps with 192.168.128.0/20.
 	* For Autonomous Database, setting this will disable public secure access to the database.

 	These subnets are used by the Oracle Clusterware private interconnect on the database instance.
 Specifying an overlapping subnet will cause the private interconnect to malfunction.
 This restriction applies to both the client subnet and the backup subnet.